 In general, luaus are “touristy” and are marketed to tourists.
 They usually start just before sunset with food, drinks and a show featuring a variety of dances, music and songs from Polynesian islands such as Hawaii, Tahiti, Easter Island, and the always popular Samoa’s fire knife dancing.

 Local Tip: If you’re looking for an “authentic” luau, let me stop you right there.
-Today’s luaus are more of a potluck style or even (gasp!) catered food.
-As for entertainment, I’ve seen hula performances by someone’s daughter’s friend’s cousin who knows some hula to skilled hula halaus (hula groups) who regularly perform in public.
-It’s a mixed bag and usually the dancing doesn’t last more than a half-hour.
+Today’s luaus in the local community are more of a potluck style or even (gasp!) catered food.
+The entertainment is usually a hula performance, which can be a mixed bag.
+Typically, the dancing doesn’t last more than a half-hour.
 So if you want to be exposed to Hawaiian food and a fantastic Polynesian dance show, do the “touristy” luau.

 Before booking the best luau in Oahu for you, take a look at who is coming with you to the party and ask yourself a few questions: